Madonna: 1998–2002: Ray of Light, Music, second marriage, and touring comeback

 After Lourdes's birth, Madonna became involved in Eastern mysticism and Kabbalah, introduced to her by actress Sandra Bernhard.
 Her seventh studio album, Ray of Light, (1998) reflected this change in her perception and image.
 She collaborated with electronica producer William Orbit and wanted to create a sound that could blend dance music with pop and British rock.
 American music critic Ann Powers explained that what Madonna searched for with Orbit "was a kind of a lushness that she wanted for this record.
 Techno and rave were happening in the 90s and had a lot of different forms.
 There was very experimental, more hard stuff like Aphex Twin.
 There was party stuff like Fatboy Slim.
 That's not what Madonna wanted for this.
 She wanted something more like a singer-songwriter, really.
 And William Orbit provided her with that."

 The album garnered critical acclaim, with Slant Magazine calling it "one of the great pop masterpieces of the '90s" Ray of Light was honored with four Grammy Awards—including Best Pop Album and Best Dance Recording—and was nominated for both Album of the Year and Record of the Year.
 Rolling Stone listed it among "The 500 Greatest Albums of All Time".
 Commercially, the album peaked at number-one in numerous countries and sold more than 16 million copies worldwide.
-The album's lead single, "Frozen", became Madonna's first single to debut at number one in the UK, while in the U.S. it became her sixth number-two single, setting another record for Madonna as the artist with the most number-two hits.
+The album's lead single, "Frozen", became Madonna's first single to debut at number one in the UK, while in the US, it became her sixth number-two single, setting another record for Madonna as the artist with the most number-two hits.
 The second single, "Ray of Light", debuted at number five on the Billboard Hot 100.
 The 1998 edition of Guinness Book of World Records documented that "no female artist has sold more records than Madonna around the world".

-Madonna founded Ray of Light Foundation which focused on women, education, global development and humanitarian.
+In 1998, Madonna founded the Ray of Light Foundation, which focused on women, education, global development and humanitarian causes.
 She recorded the single "Beautiful Stranger" for the 1999 film Austin Powers: The Spy Who Shagged Me, which earned her a Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.
 Madonna starred in the 2000 comedy-drama film The Next Best Thing, directed by John Schlesinger.
-The film opened at number two on the U.S. box office with $5.9 million grossed in its first week, but this quickly diminished.
+The film opened at number two on the US box office with $5.9 million grossed in its first week, but this quickly diminished.
 She also contributed two songs to the film's soundtrack—a cover of Don McLean's 1971 song "American Pie" and an original song "Time Stood Still"—the former became her ninth UK number-one single.